 This fee is intended to cover the cost of property management services, whether provided in-house or by a private firm.
 The allowable fee is usually set by the lenders' underwriting standards, and typically ranges from 6% to 8% of net rental income.
-In some locales, the fee is established based on a flat per unit per month rate, typically between \$35 and \$40.
-For small-scale projects, the higher percentage fee should be used, because of the inefficiencies of operating these projects.
-Note that the fee will not necessarily cover the real cost of in-house management, especially if your organization has a small portfolio and/or particularly complex management responsibilities (e.g., administering Section 8 or Low Income Housing Tax Credit compliance).
+In some locales, the fee is established based on a flat, per-unit, per-month rate.
+Note that the fee will not necessarily cover the real cost of inhouse management, especially if your organization has a small portfolio and/or particularly complex management responsibilities (e.g., administering Section 8 or Low Income Housing Tax Credit compliance).

-If this is the case, check to see if your management fee matches what it will cost you.
+If this is the case, check whether your management fee matches your cost.
 If it's tight, make sure that you have adequate agency operating support to cover the full cost of property management.
 If the property management is being contracted out to a private firm, however, make certain that they have relevant experience with low-income and supportive housing projects.
 It is also important to confirm that the Property Manager has been involved in the design of the project and is committed to working closely with service providers to develop integrated management and service delivery protocols.